These Cleaning Tricks Will Leave Your Car Looking Like New

 Clean nooks and crannies

 Detailing means just that—finding and dealing with all the trim lines and recesses that a quick once-over cleaning job misses.
-Wrap a cloth around an old, worn screwdriver (without sharp edges) and spray Simple Green or another all-purpose cleaner on the cloth.
+Wrap a cloth around an old, worn screwdriver (without sharp edges) and spray all-purpose cleaner on the cloth.

 Move it gently along the trim lines to pick up the gunk.
 Keep refreshing the surface of the cloth.
 Go around all the buttons and controls as well.
 Follow up with a rejuvenator like Armor All.